 BP – Benefit Plan Control Total File

-SD – Supplemental Diagnosis Code File (Connector Risk Adjustment plans only)

 The MA APCD Quarterly Product File

 As part of the MA APCD filings, all submitters are required to submit a Product (PR) File.
 CHIA recognizes this is a file type that has not been previously requested of carriers in other states, and has made efforts to simplify the data submission process as well as clarify what should be contained in the file and how CHIA will utilize this important dataset.